swyder/Genomic_Utilities/README.md

          view        SAM<->BAM<->CRAM conversion
 ```

-Help for individual task is available by typing `samtools COMMAND`, e.g. `samtools view`
+Usage information for individual task is available by typing `samtools COMMAND`, e.g. `samtools view`

-Indexes BAM file for fast access.
-This index is needed when region arguments are used to limit samtools view and similar commands to particular regions of interest

 ***Limitations***
 Samtools paired-end `rmdup` does not work for unpaired reads (e.g. orphan reads or ends mapped to different chromosomes).
 If this is a concern,
-please use Picard's MarkDuplicates which correctly handles these cases
+please use Picard's MarkDuplicates which correctly handles these cases.

 A faster and multithreaded alternative to `samtools` is [sambamba](http://lomereiter.github.io/sambamba/)